Ryan Shea

 Shea attended Boston College High School and played junior hockey with the Youngstown Phantoms of the United States Hockey League (USHL).[1][2]
 He was selected by the Chicago Blackhawks in the fourth round, 121st overall, of the 2015 NHL entry draft.[3]
 Shea suffered a broken collarbone twice during the 2015–16 USHL season with Youngstown.[4]

 Shea played college hockey with Northeastern of the Hockey East from 2016 to 2020.[5]
 He scored his first collegiate goal on October 15, 2016, against Bentley.[6]
-In the 2019–20 season, Shea was named a Hockey East Second-Team All-Star,[7] and served as Northeastern's captain.[8]
+Shea served as an alternate captain for Northeastern during the 2018–19 season,[7] before becoming Northeastern's captain in 2019–20 season.[8]
+In November 2019, Shea was named MVP of the Friendship Four tournament.[9][10]
+Shea was named a Hockey East Second-Team All-Star for the 2019–20 season.[11]

 After completing his tenure with Northeastern, Shea became a free agent on August 15, 2020.[12]
 On August 19, 2020, Shea signed a two-year, entry-level contract with the Dallas Stars.[13]